-The closing down of the main cruise port of Istanbul for the extension of port project negatively affected the economy of one of the prime historic districts in the city.
+Closing down of the main cruise port of Istanbul for the port extension project negatively affected the economy of one of the prime historic districts in the city.

 Istanbul’s historic cruise port in Karaköy was closed down in preparations for the construction of the new Galataport cruise ship facilities in 2015.
 With a dramatic decline in the number of cruise passengers visiting the Nuruosmaniye Street, chic and luxurious shopping spot in the Sultanahmet Square, many businesses have closed down over the last year, daily Dünya reported on October 24.

 The number of foreign visits to Turkey had already declined to 17.4 million in the first eight months of the year, a 32 percent decrease from the same period in 2015, with dramatic plunges in arrivals from Western and Asian countries, and Russia, temporary data from the Tourism Ministry showed on Sept.
 29.